rehanx19/FITWPY/README.md

-# Fitness Plan Generator
+Fitness Plan Generator

-This is a simple Python program that helps you make a fitness plan.
-It asks for your name, age, weight, height, and goals, and then tells you how many calories to eat and what workout to do.

-## What it does

-- It asks for your information and makes sure you type numbers correctly.
+A Python-based command-line application that generates personalized fitness recommendations based on user input such as age, weight, height, and fitness goals.

+The program calculates daily calorie needs and protein intake and suggests a basic workout structure depending on training frequency.

+Purpose

+This project was built to strengthen my understanding of:

+Python functions and modular programming
+Input validation and error handling
+Mathematical calculations in programming
+Conditional logic for decision-making systems
+Basic algorithm design for personalized outputs Features
+Collects user data (age, weight, height, name, goal) Validates numeric input to prevent incorrect entries Calculates Basal Metabolic Rate (BMR)
+Estimates daily calorie requirements based on fitness goal:
+Fat loss
+Maintenance
+Muscle gain
+Estimates protein intake based on body weight Generates a basic workout split (1–6 days per week) Calculation Method

+The program uses the Mifflin-St Jeor Equation to estimate BMR:

-- It calculates your BMR using your weight, height, and age.
+BMR is calculated using weight, height, and age
-- It figures out your daily calories and protein based on your goal (like losing fat or building muscle).
-- It gives you a workout routine for 1 to 6 days a week.

-## How to use it
+Daily calorie needs are adjusted based on the selected goal Protein intake is estimated using standard fitness guidelines How to Run

-1. Run the script in your terminal using Python: `python FITWPY-Gym Trainer.py`
+Run the script using Python:

-2. Answer the questions on the screen.
-3. Read your custom fitness plan.
+python FITWPY-Gym Trainer.py

+Follow the prompts in the terminal to generate a personalized fitness plan.

-## Concepts used
+Concepts Used

-- Variables and input/output
+Variables and user input/output
-- Functions with arguments and return values
+Functions with parameters and return values Conditional statements (if/else logic)
-- While loops and If/Else statements
-- Basic math equations
-- Try/Except blocks to stop the program from crashing
+Loops (while)
+Exception handling (try/except)
+Basic mathematical modeling
+Notes
+This is a beginner-level project focused on applying Python fundamentals to a real-world use case The program is rule-based and does not use machine learning